juhasev/sample-ninja-help/edit-project-links-entry-link.md

 ## Templates

 Templates allow you to pre-define survey entry and exit redirects URL, hashing, and parameter names for the most common survey platforms that you send sample to.
 When you regularly send to a specific target platform, this can be a real timesaver.
 Templates allow you to define everything needed for the target platform, including the hash URL of the target platform, hashing algorithm, hashing secret, and parameter names.
+To create a template from the current project's redirect settings, click on **TEMPLATE CURRENT** button.
+To select and/or to manage existing template click **SELECT FROM TEMPLATE** button.

 > We recommend using the redirect templates, as you can be done configuring redirects literally with a couple of clicks!